population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 decrease, and a coefficient near 0 indicates that income remained stable.

+As shown in Panel B of Table 3, the first lockdown significantly decreased farm income, non-farm family business income, wage income, and income from assets, and the effects persisted in the medium run.
+These income effects are likely a major reason for the significant increase in food insecurity from the lockdowns.
+As a placebo, since pensions are typically not dependent on the state of the economy and remain steady over time, we also examine the impact on pension income.
+Not surprisingly, we do not find any changes in pension income during the lockdowns.
+We do not have income data for round 7 and thus cannot examine the medium-term impact of the second lockdown.

+![Impact on different types of income  ---
+Panel B represents coefficients from fixed effects ordered logit model, so for dependent variables in columns 6 to 10, 0 represents no change, 1 represents an increase, and -1 represents a decrease.
+](../figures/income_sources.pdf){#fig:income_sources}

-### Outside Assistance
+## Outside Assistance

-In rounds 1 through 6, the UHFS asked households whether they received assistance from the following sources: (i) remittance from abroad, (ii) assistance from family members within the country, (iii) assistance from other non-family individuals, (iv) assistance from NGOs, and (v) assistance from the government.[^7] The questions were asked the same way as the income questions, where households can either report income increase, remaining the same, decrease, or complete loss relative to the prior round.
+In rounds 1 through 6, the UHFS asked households whether they received assistance from the following sources: (i) remittance from abroad, (ii) assistance from family members within the country, (iii) assistance from other non-family individuals, (iv) assistance from NGOs, and (v) assistance from the government.[^7]
+The questions were asked the same way as the income questions, where households can either report income increase, remaining the same, decrease, or complete loss relative to the prior round.
 Therefore, like the income estimations, we create ordinal variables where 1,0 and -1 represent an increase, same, and decrease/complete loss, respectively, and estimate the effect of lockdowns using the same conditional fixed-effects ordered logistic model.

+[^7]: Households were also asked whether they received unemployment benefits, but there was only one observation representing a change, so we do not have any variation to conduct a conditional ordered logit estimation.

+![Impact on outside assistance ---
+Panel A represents coefficients from fixed effects ordered logit model, so for the dependent variables, 0 represents no change, 1 represents an increase, and -1 represents a decrease](../figures/income_assistance.pdf){#fig:income_assistance}

 Using the household rosters from UHFS and the UNPS 2019/20, we have data on the number of household members, adults, and children.
 To understand